b-rodrigues/my_lox/readme.md

-# Lox (OCaml) — an interpreter with resolver, closures, and a few niceties
+# Lox (OCaml) — an interpreter with resolver, closures, and keyword args

-This repository contains a Lox interpreter written in OCaml with 100% LLM generated code.
-It broadly follows the Crafting Interpreters language (expressions, statements, variables, control flow, functions, closures), with some additions:
+This repository contains a Lox interpreter written in OCaml.
+It broadly follows Crafting Interpreters (expressions, statements, variables, control flow, functions, closures) with some additions:

 - A resolver pass that performs lexical resolution before execution for faster lookups and better diagnostics.

+- Keyword (named) arguments for both user-defined and native functions.

-- A small set of built-ins, currently including a clock function with simple “named argument” support for native functions.
+- A small set of built-ins, currently including a `clock` function.

 ## Features

 - Lexical scoping with closures
 - Variables, blocks, if/else, while, for (as syntactic sugar), function declarations and calls, return
-- Early errors from the resolver (e.g., “can’t read a local variable in its own initializer”, “return outside function”)
+- Early errors from the resolver:
+  - “can’t read a local variable in its own initializer”
+  - “return outside function”
+- Named arguments inside calls: `f(x = 1, y = 2)`; rule: positional args cannot follow named args
-- Built-ins (native functions) registered at startup
+- Built-ins registered at startup
-  - clock(time = "unix" | "human")
+  - `clock(time = "unix" | "human")`

 ## Quick start (with Nix shell)